TheDeFiQuant/openbook-v2-cli/README.md

 fetchOOA
 deposit
 withdraw

-In Progress:
 placeLimitOrder
 getOrder

 To Do:
-closeOOA
+- closeOOA
-cancelOrder
-createOOA
-- deal with silent OOA creations when using public rpc endpoints test all scripts with public RPC endpoint
+- deal with silent OOA creations when using public rpc endpoints
+- test all scripts with public RPC endpoint
+- test all scripts functions

 </p>